FrederikJM/BIManalyst_g_28/A5/README.md

-# (Indicidual) Your future for Advanced use of OpenBIM
+# (Individual) Your future for Advanced use of OpenBIM
 ## Frederik Jønsson Madsen - s183666
 Yes, I will apply OpenBIM in my thesis where I will look into the reconfiguration of concrete elements for new buildings